Statue of pioneer linked to California Gold Rush is removed

 Sutter Health did not say whether it was considering removing Sutter’s name from the nonprofit hospital system.

 Ashwut Rodriguez, a California Indian from Sacramento, spit on the statue of Sutter after it was loaded onto a flatbed and tied down.
-It’s unclear where the statue will be taken.

 “This is only a Band Aid on a broken arm, but we can’t celebrate or consider anything until you stop celebrating these evil people,” said Rodriguez, 42, who came out with his family and young children to watch.